barneyb/johann/README.md

     int c = *a;         # c = 1;
     *a = b + c;         # a[0] = 3;

 Semicolons are required to terminate statements which don't take a block.
+Blocks are not currently statements as is normal in C-family languages.

 Strings are double-quoted, characters are single-quoted, and identifiers start with a letter followed by any sequence of letters, numbers, and underscore.

-The `bool`, `char`, `int`, and `void` keywords may be used to introduce a variable, and are ignored.
-Pointers may be declared with `*`, which is similarly ignored. `void` only makes sense as a pointer, of course.
+The `bool`, `char`, `int`, and `void` keywords may be used to introduce a local variable, and are required to introduce a global one.
+Pointers may be declared with `*`. `void` only makes sense as a pointer, of course.

-Variables are uniquely identified by their first character (the rest is ignored), and must start with `a`-`g`.
+Local variables are uniquely identified by their first character (the rest is ignored), and must start with `a`-`g`.
 I.e., you get seven cryptic variables.
 Period.
-Variables are scoped to the function they're defined in; "blocks" do not introduce a new scope.
+Variables are scoped to the function they're defined in; blocks do not introduce a new scope.
 This will change.

 Global constants (defined outside a function) are identified by their full name, which cannot start with `a`-`g`.
-A type declaration is required (though ignored) and globals are _always_ pointers (`*` or not).
+A type declaration is required, and globals are _always_ pointers (`*` or not).
 This will change.

 Strings are "null-terminated byte strings" a la C. Literals are static, so do not need to be `free`-d.
 A `\n` may be used for a newline; other escapes may work, but are unsupported.
 Strings constructed dynamically (e.g., via `itoa`) must be `free`-d when you're done with them.